danielbeach/datahobbit/README.md

     <output>    Sets the output file (either .csv or .parquet)

 OPTIONS:
     -d, --delimiter <DELIMITER>       Sets the delimiter to use in the CSV file (default is ',') -h, --help                        Print help information
-    -r, --records <RECORDS>        Sets the number of records to generate --format <FORMAT>              Sets the output format: either "csv" or "parquet" (default is "csv") -V, --version                  Print version information
+    -r, --records <RECORDS>           Sets the number of records to generate --format <FORMAT>                 Sets the output format: either "csv" or "parquet" (default is "csv") --max-file-size <MAX_FILE_SIZE>   Sets the maximum file size for Parquet files in bytes (default is 512 MB) -V, --version                     Print version information
 ```

 ### Schema Definition